-Resources for guidance and reporting concerns
+Resources for Guidance and Reporting Concerns

 To obtain guidance on an ethics or compliance issue or to report a concern, individuals may choose from several options.
-We encourage the resolution of issues, including human resources-related issues (e.g., payroll, fair treatment and disciplinary issues), at a local level.
+We encourage the resolution of issues, including human resources- related issues (e.g., payroll, fair treatment and disciplinary issues), at a local level.
 Colleagues should use the human resources-related problem solving procedure at their facility to resolve such issues.
 It is an expected good practice, when one is comfortable with it and think it appropriate under the circumstances, to raise concerns first with one's supervisor.
-If this is uncomfortable or inappropriate, the individual may discuss the situation with the Facility Human Resources Business

-Individuals are always free to contact the HCA Healthcare Ethics Line at 1-800-455-1996 or at http://hcahealthcareethicsline.ethix360.com
+If this is uncomfortable or inappropriate, the individual may discuss the situation with the Facility Human Resources Business Partner, the Facility ECO, or another member of management at the facility or in the organization.
+Individuals are always free to contact the Ethics Line at 1-800-455-1996 or https://hcahealthcareethicsline.ethix360.com.